rentpath/react-ui/README.md

 }
 ```

 Notice the above.
-The top level component uses [classnames](https://github.com/JedWatson/classnames) to include the base class (`SomeComponent`) and the ability to pass in a custom `className` prop.
+The top level component uses [clsx](https://github.com/lukeed/clsx) to include the base class (`SomeComponent`) and the ability to pass in a custom `className` prop.
 The first `<Button>` does not get a className because it is already themed.
-The second `<Button className={theme[Button-red']}>` component takes in a className with a modifier that gets appended to button the same way the top level component uses classnames.
+The second `<Button className={theme[Button-red']}>` component takes in a className with a modifier that gets appended to button the same way the top level component uses clsx.

 #### Naming conventions
 ```